brunorijsman/dske-python/docs/protocol-guide.md

 ### Initiator and responder roles

-In the example scenario shown in the above ladder diagram, encryptors Patrick and Porter establish a key.
+In the example scenario shown in the above ladder diagram, encryptors Sam and Sofia establish a key.

-In each key establishment one of the two encryptors (Patrick in this example) is the initiator: he initiates the key establishment process.
+In each key establishment one of the two encryptors (Sam in this example) is the initiator: he initiates the key establishment process.
-The other encryptor encryptor (Porter) is the responder: he follows the lead of the initiator.
+The other encryptor encryptor (Sofia) is the responder: she follows the lead of the initiator.

 [ETSI GS QKD 014 V1.1.1 (2019-02)](https://www.etsi.org/deliver/etsi_gs/QKD/001_099/014/01.01.01_60/gs_qkd014v010101p.pdf) still uses the terms master Secure Application Entity (SAE) and slave SAE.
 These terms master and slave will be updated to initiator and responder in version `v2` of the